-If a student loses a roommate or is otherwise left without a roommate, during the academic year (Fall, Jan-Term, Spring, and Summer), regardless of the reason (roommate left the College, student approved to move to another room, etc.) the Office of Campus Life and Housing reserves that right to have the remaining student consolidate and move in with another student in a different room to completely empty a room.
+If a student loses a roommate during the academic year (Fall, Jan-Term, Spring, and Summer), regardless of reason (whether that roommate left the College, student approved to move to another room, etc.) the Office of Campus Life and Housing reserves that right to have the remaining student consolidate and move in with another student in a different room to completely empty a room.

-Housing can consolidate rooms and have students move into vacant spaces during any part of the academic year.
-Also, know that Housing can charge the single room (without contest) if a student chooses not to consolidate before the deadlines shared by Housing staff; inaction to consolidate and/or move to another room signifies that the student accepts the single room charge.
+Housing can consolidate rooms and have students move into a vacant space at any time of the academic year.
+Also know that Housing can charge the single room (without contest) if a student chooses not to consolidate before the deadlines shared by Housing staff; inaction to consolidate and/or move to another room signifies that the student accepts the single room charge.

-If a student is required to move to another room as part of the room consolidation process, a reminder of this policy will be sent only to the student's LC e-mail by a housing professional staff member along with a deadline and the process to complete the check-out/move-out process for the old room and move-in/check-in process for the new room.
+If a student is required to move to another room for one of the room consolidation processes, a reminder of this policy will be sent only to the student's LC e-mail by a housing professional staff member along with a deadline and the process to complete the check-out/move-out process for the old room and move-in/check-in process for the new room.

-It is the student's responsibility to share the details of the room consolidation process or single room charge with their parent/legal guardian.
+\It is the students' responsibility to share the details of the room consolidation process or single room charge with their parent/legal guardian.

 It is also the student's responsibility to find a new roommate; however, the Housing Office is happy to assist in the search process.
-To receive assistance in the search, the student should make an appointment with their Assistant Director in Smith Hall 203 to discuss room options.
+To receive assistance in the search, the student should make an appointment with their area manager in Smith Hall 215 to discuss room options.
 Housing also reserves the right to require specific students to move-in together at any point of the room consolidation process.